USCqserver/HOQSTTutorials.jl/markdown/introduction/03-single_qubit_ame.md

 # construct the `EnsembleProblem`
 # `safetycopy` needs to be true because the current trajectories implementation is not thread-safe.
 prob = build_ensembles(annealing, tf, :ame, ω_hint=range(-6, 6, length=200), safetycopy=true)
+# the following code block is slow if running with a single thread
 # to use multi-threads, you need to start the Julia kernel with multiple threads
 # julia --threads 8
 sol = solve(prob, Tsit5(), EnsembleThreads(), trajectories=num_trajectories, reltol=1e-6, saveat=range(0,tf,length=100))